AmaanSayyad/HyperInsure/contracts/README.md

 ## Integration with Frontend

 The frontend interacts with these contracts through the following components:
-1. The Policy page displays available policies from the core contract
+1. The Policy page displays available policies from the core and treasury contracts
-2. The Purchase page allows users to buy coverage through the core contract
+2. The Purchase page allows users to buy coverage through the treasury contract
-3. The Claim page submits claims through the core contract
+3. The Claim page submits claims through the treasury contract
-4. The Admin page creates policies and manages protocol parameters
+4. The Admin page creates policies and manages protocol parameters through both core and treasury contracts

 ## Development and Deployment